Compressed Bayesian Tensor Regression

-\textbf{A.5} \textit{$\varepsilon_n^2 = n^{\delta}$ with $b-1<\delta<0$ where $\sum_{m=1}^M q_{m,n} = \mathcal{O}(n^b)$.}
+\textbf{A.6} \textit{$\varepsilon_n^2 = n^{\delta}$ with $b-1<\delta<0$ where $\sum_{m=1}^M q_{m,n} = \mathcal{O}(n^b)$.}

 Assumption \textbf{A.4} and \textbf{A.5} target PARAFAC priors on compressed tensor coefficients $\mathcal{B}$.
 Assumption \textbf{A.4} controls the complexity of the model by bounding the projection norm $\lVert\texttt{GTRP}(\mathcal{X}_i)\rVert$, the PARAFAC component $D$, and the number of coefficients $D\sum_{m=1}^Mq_{m,n}$.
-The condition in \textbf{A.4} compresses both the entropy and the prior mass by reducing the number of parameters and limiting the parameter space.
 Assumption \textbf{A.5} mainly specifies how fast the posterior contracts, at a rate slower than $n^{-1}$, but still converging.
 It also controls the growth of the projected dimension: the total number of compressed parameters $q_{m,n}$ must grow sublinearly with $n$.
 Altogether, assumption \textbf{A.5} ensures that the predictive distribution does not overfit as $n$ grows.